tireymorris/tails/README.md

 - **ERB + Tailwind** - Templates and styling
 - **Custom component library** - Reusable UI components

-## Documentation

-Start the app and visit the **Developer Guide** to see:

-- Complete setup instructions
-- Project architecture
-- Style system with live examples
-- Component library
-- Code examples

-The guide includes interactive examples of all components and utilities.

 ## Key Features

 - ✅ User authentication with secure sessions